Skip to main content

 How to Choose Your Second Brain App

-Choose Notion if: You need more than just a second brain:databases, wikis, team collaboration.
+Choose Notion if you need more than just a second brain.
+Udatabases, wikis, team collaboration.
 Best for people who want an all-in-one workspace.

-Choose Mem if: You want AI assistance but prefer a simpler interface than Atlas's graph view.
+Choose Mem if you want AI assistance but prefer a simpler interface than Atlas's mind map view.
 Best for meeting notes and quick capture.

 The Case for AI in Your Second Brain